KRyan23/Bragg-Sons/README.md

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/)
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/)

+  - Lighthouse was used in Chrome Developer Tools to test perfomance of the website see link here [Results](https://www.google.ie)
 ### Testing User Stories from User Experience (UX) Section

+###Business Stories

+  1. Due to a recent survey we need to address the issue of communication and information gathering within for the business, we want to start with something relativlty basic that meets our current needs and in the future if it works for us we would like to build on it to take payments from customers.

+  2. The staff at Bragg&Sons pride themselves in the work they do, but we would like to show some of that off to the greater public.

+  3. Theres rarely a bad word to be said about the service we provide and again we would like to get that message out there.

+  4. Social Media is a great communicator but the various pages we have on facebook,twitter and instagram just feel too fragmented we need a website to tie them together.
+- #### Addressing the Business needs

+  1. In this scenario it was easy to identify that a comprehensive contact page was important to the sucess of the Bragg&Sons website.
+  2. The business already uses social media to showcase some of its work but they felt a dedicated gallery page is needed to reinforce this.
+  3. Bragg&Sons has a very good reputation locally and agin we needed to reinforce this with a feedback section.
+  4. This was addressed by having social media links consistantly visible throughout the project.

+###Users Stories
 -   #### First Time Visitor Goals

     1. As a First Time Visitor, I want to easily understand the main purpose of the site.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a Hero Image with text above it "Munsters Most Trusted Painters".
-        2. The main points are immediately met with the brief description of what the business is reinforced wit the puicture of a newly decorated room.
+        2. The main points are immediately met with the brief description of what the business is reinforced with the puicture of a newly decorated room.
         3. The user has three options, scroll down and click the Gallery or the Testimonal page, or scroll down futher and click the call to action button "Get Your Free Quote Today", the link for the Gallery brings them to the gallery page, the link for the Testimonals bring them to the testimonial page and the "Get Your Free Quote Today" brings them to the quote page.

     2. As a First Time Visitor, I want to easily be able to navigate throughout the site to find contact information.

         1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page the user will end up at.
+At the top of each page there is a clean navigation bar, each link describes what the page is and where the user will end up.
         2. At the bottom of the index,services,about and gallery pages there is a call to action "Top of page" to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
         3. On the Contact and Quote pages, after a form response is submitted, the formdump.codeinstitute.net service displays the values inputed from the user, if this were a prduction site the user would be redirected to a landing page with all the familiar navigation and message to say the response was recieved.